 Includes Email Delivery Service

-It’s important to check if sending emails is included in what you pay for.
-Many tools will ask you to connect them to a third-party email sender, for which you’d have to pay an additional fee, or your own email server which also requires extra resources and technical knowledge.
+It’s essential to check if sending emails is included in what you pay for.
+Many tools will ask you to connect them to a third-party email sender, for which you’d have to pay an additional fee, or your own email server, which also requires extra resources and technical knowledge.

-Check to see if the licenses or subscription you buy covers the features you require.
-Some tools such as Growmatik, Jilt and AutomateWoo include all features but limit the usage in all tiers.
-Others like Groundhogg, LogicHop and If-So limit the features.
-And then there are plugins that limit both.
+Check to see if your licenses or subscription covers the required features.
+Some tools such as Growmatik, Jilt, and AutomateWoo include all features but limit the usage in all tiers.
+Others like Groundhogg, LogicHop and If-So limit the elements.
+And then there are plugins that restrict both.

-It is also recommended that your tool of choice offers a free or trial plan (preferably with unlimited features).
-This way you can have a look and assess the product before buying it.
+Your tool of choice is also recommended to offer a free or trial plan (preferably with unlimited features).
+This way you can look and assess the product before buying it.
 AutomateWoo has no free plan.

 How to Personalize and Automate Marketing for WordPress?

-Now, let’s take a look at some examples of personalized automations that can offer value to WordPress and WooCommerce websites.
+Now, let’s take a look at some examples of personalized automation that can offer value to WordPress and WooCommerce websites.

 You can address these automations one at a time with multiple plugins, or check them all off your list with an all-in-one mega plugin.